BcnBitcoinOnly/bitcoin-basecamp/raspbian-10-server-docker.md

 ```
 sudo ls /mnt/$DISKNAME
 ```
-Optional: move /home or any other folder to the external disk(https://unix.stackexchange.com/questions/131311/moving-var-home-to-separate-partition).
+Optional: (move /home or any other folder to the external disk)[7].

 ### Setting up automatic mounting
 1. Get the UUID of the disk partition: